TechxArtisanStudio/Openterface/docs/product/minikvm/support/mini-kvm-troubleshooting-and-support.md

 It allows us to understand your device state and avoid guesswork or unnecessary delays.

 Please run the diagnostic tool **before contacting support**:

+**Update the app first:** Ensure you have the latest version of the [Openterface app](/app) installed before running diagnostics.
+Check the app menu for updates.

 * **macOS**
   [https://openterface.com/product/minikvm/support/diagnostic-self-check/](https://openterface.com/product/minikvm/support/diagnostic-self-check/)